By the end of this lab, you will be able to:

 Once you know your work is saved somewhere permanent, you can remove the files

-from the public cluster machine; there's no need to remove them from your personal
+from the public cluster machine; you should keep them on your personal

 If you've completed the lab, sent your email to